coinkite/connectrum/README.md

 Version History
 ===============

+- **0.8.0** Support for ElectrumX protocol 1.4 with some helpers to restore useful functions.
 - **0.7.4** Add `actual_connection` atrribute on `StratumClient` with some key details
 - **0.7.3** Not sure
 - **0.7.2** Bugfix: port numbers vs. protocols